Nathaniel Albertson

-Nathaniel Albertson (June 10, 1800 – December 16, 1863) was a U.S. Representative from Indiana from 1849 to 1851.
+Nathaniel Albertson (June 10, 1800 – December 16, 1863) was a 19th-century American politician who served one term as a U.S. Representative from Indiana from 1849 to 1851.

 Biography

 Born in Fairfax, Virginia, Albertson moved to Salem, Indiana, and engaged in agricultural pursuits.

-He served as member of the State house of representatives 1838–1840.
+He served as member of the State House of Representatives from 1838 to 1840.

 He moved to Floyd County in 1835 and settled in Greenville, near New Albany, and resumed agricultural pursuits.

 Congress

 Albertson was elected as a Democrat to the Thirty-first Congress (March 4, 1849 – March 3, 1851).
 As a congressman, he voted in favor of the Fugitive Slave Act.

 He was an unsuccessful candidate for reelection in 1850 to the Thirty-second Congress.